Worldwide Photographic Journeys

 RED PANDA PHOTOGRAPHY TOUR OF INDIA: DETAILED ITINERARY

-Red Panda: Day 1 Our expedition begins this morning at Bhadrapur airport, situated at the base of the Himalayas in southeast Nepal.
-From there we climb into the Himalayas, enjoying some spectacular views, to Singalila National Park for a six nights stay.
-After a time we enter the park at Maneybhanjang gate and after that there is wonderful Himalayan forest rich in birdlife as we wind our way upwards to our accommodation.
+Red Panda: Day 2 Morning flight to Bhadrapur airport, situated at the base of the Himalayas in southeast Nepal.
+From there we climb into the Himalayas, enjoying some spectacular views, to Singalila Ridge for a six nights stay.
+After a time we enter the reserved forest and wind our way upwards to our accommodation which is situated right on the ridge.

-Red Panda: Days 2-6 Singalila National Park protects a huge area of Himalayan forest and open meadows on the Singalia Ridge that forms the border between Nepal and West Bengal state in India.
+Red Panda: Days 3-7 Singalila National Park protects a huge area of Himalayan forest and open meadows on the Singalia Ridge that forms the border between Nepal and West Bengal state in India.
 The park covers an area of 78.6 square kilometres (30.3 square miles) and its elevation ranges from around 2100m (6900ft) to around 3600m (11800ft), although we will likely not get much above 3000m (9800ft) during our visit.

 At this time of year, the Himalayan vistas are often quite extraordinary and from different places on the Singalila Ridge, you can see panoramas of Himalayan ridges stretching away into the distance to the great ice-clad peaks of the Main Range.
 The scene is often dominated by the huge massif of Kangchenjunga (or Kanchenjunga), at 8,586m or 28,169ft this is one of the highest peaks on earth.

-Each day our expert trackers will sortie out and try to locate approachable Red Pandas.
+Each day our expert trackers will sortie out and try to locate Western Red Pandas.
 Not only should we see and photograph this wonderful animal, but at this time of year, we can reasonably hope for multiple encounters!